Simply Complex Lab

 More than just coexistence, we pursue an interdisciplinary integration of methods and knowledge.
 Our collaborations synthesise new experimental, computational, and theoretical approaches, allowing us to interpret and model system behaviours across scales, linking the microscopic and the macroscopic, the static and the dynamic, the deterministic and the stochastic.

 Ultimately, our work aspires to a transdisciplinary ethos, transcending established boundaries to develop new conceptual frameworks and experimental paradigms.
-We seek not only to solve existing problems, but also to redefine how such problems are formulated in the first place.
+We seek not only to solve long-standing problems, but also to redefine how such problems are formulated in the first place.
 Our inquiries are driven by questions that often emerge outside the scope of individual disciplines, requiring holistic approaches and novel thinking.